CatChenal/CatChenal.github.io/_pages/about.md

 - Sets the high-bar of knowledge transfer: if *you* don't get it, by thedault the root cuase is my explanation

 # My rants:
-1. Web designers who select absurdly low text color contrast because it is so antithetical to providing information that they might as well choose a 'legalese' font size (hyper tiny font) for their rendering to the world.
+1. Web designers who select absurdly low text or color contrast.
+I consider this a technical bottleneck in the information flow because it is so antithetical to providing information.
+This also apply to the choice of hyper tiny fonts, which I call 'legalese font size'.

 2. Unusable public data: this happens when one has to contact the posting agency/organization in order to obtain the field definitions and, possibly, the data structure.
 This is a case of false transparency usually mendated by a well-meaning law - e.g. "public data should be public", but lacking a definition for useability.